Mirror Mirror On The Wall, Which Is The Fairest Diet Of Them All?

 Metabolic syndrome (MSy) includes high blood pressure, high blood sugar, excess body fat around the waist and deep in the abdomen, and abnormal cholesterol levels.
 MSy increases the risk of heart attacks and strokes.
 But aside from a large waist circumference, most of the problems associated with metabolic syndrome have no signs or symptoms.
 Many people have metabolic syndrome without even knowing it and are stunned to learn that they are pre-diabetic, hypertensive, or have dysregulated blood sugar and/or blood lipids after having routine blood work at an annual check-up.

-High blood pressure, high blood sugar, obesity, dyslipidemia, CVD, and diabetes – for decades we observed that these co-morbidities, noting how they often aggregated together in the same patient.
-Now we understand how a diet rich in fast carbs can drive these problems by triggering the overproduction of insulin.
+High blood pressure, high blood sugar, obesity, dyslipidemia, CVD, and diabetes—for decades we observed that these were co-morbidities, often aggregating together in the same patient.
+Now we understand how a diet rich in fast carbs can drive all these problems by triggering the overproduction of insulin.
 And that’s not even the whole story.
 Spiking blood sugar with fast carbs also triggers a cascade of inflammatory changes that lead to arterial wall injuries and the accumulation of something known as advanced glycation end products (AGEs) also called arterial plaques…

 In a sense, GI can be said to measure the quality of carbohydrates in a particular food with slow carbs (low GI) being high quality and fast carbs (high GI) being low quality foods.
 GI is an important metric when deciding which foods to include in or exclude from a healthy diet.
-The HD excludes high-GI foods.
-Fortunately, almost no high-GI foods can be found in nature.
-Intermediate GI foods can be tolerated but low GI foods are preferred and form the bulk of the HD.
+Virtually no high-GI foods can be found in nature and the HD excludes high-GI foods.
+Some amount of intermediate GI foods can be tolerated but low GI foods are clearly preferred and form the bulk of the HD.

 Glycemic Load: GI is not the only metric we use to understand the health impact of carbohydrate-containing foods.
 Another important metric a food’s glycemic value is its glycemic load (GL).
 A food’s GL is obtained by multiplying the quality of carbohydrates in a given food (the GI) by the total number of carbs (in grams) contained in a serving of that food and then dividing by 100.
 The system of GL classification is as follows: